West Jefferson Hills School District: Gill Hall Elementary

 Gill Hall Elementary is one of two K-2 elementary schools in the West Jefferson Hills School District.
 Gill Hall was originally built in 1955 with only 8 classrooms, and was renovated in 1962, 1992, and 2002.Mr.
 Adam Zunic is the principal of Gill Hall Elementary School.
 Gill Hall is a primary school with over 300 students enrolled in K-2.
 There are four to five classrooms of each level with class sizes ranging from 19–28 students.
-There are 13 regular classroom teachers, as well as part- or full-time music, art, physical education, library, gifted, wiritng, science, and learning support teachers.
+There are 13 regular classroom teachers, as well as part- or full-time music, art, physical education, library, gifted, writing, science, and learning support teachers.
 Gill Hall also has a part-time school counselor, as well as a full-time school police officer.
 Curriculum and Instruction are based on the WJHSD core values of personalizing instruction to the meet the needs of each student.
 A 10 classroom addition and renovation were completed in November 2019 to accommodate increasing enrollment.
 In 2015, Gill Hall was ranked as the 4th leading elementary school in Allegheny County.

 McClellan Elementary School

 The doors to McClellan Elementary opened on January 3, 1956, when there were only 165 students in grades 1–6.
 As the population continued to increase, McClellan has undergone three renovations (in 1958, 1981 and 2002).
 McClellan Elementary currently has a population of approximately 433 students in grades Kindergarten through second grade, with a staff of 38 educators.
 This includes 18 classroom teachers, 2 tutorial reading teachers, 2 special education teachers, 4 para-professionals, 2 PCAs, and 1 physical education teacher.
-Mr. Justin Liberatore is the Principal.
+Mr. Justin Liberatore is the principal.